Skip to content

 While the AES key exists in our cache chat logs are decrypted automatically.
 After that decryption has to be done by customer.

-One way to decrypt your data is to install Giosg Crypter python package and follow the guide it provides.
-Familiarity with python and our HTTP API and Public HTTP API documentations are recommended.
+Install Giosg Crypter Python package and follow the guide it provides.
+Familiarity with Python and our HTTP API and Public HTTP API documentations are recommended.

 Installing dependencies